shenhuiying2017/azure-docs.es-es/articles/active-directory/active-directory-application-manifest.md

 <properties
-   pageTitle="Descripción del manifiesto de aplicación de Azure Active Directory | Microsoft Azure" description="Cobertura detallada de cómo usar el manifiesto de aplicación de Azure Active Directory, que representa la configuración de identidad de una aplicación en un inquilino de Azure AD, y se usa para facilitar la autorización de OAuth, la experiencia de consentimiento y mucho más." services="active-directory" documentationCenter="" authors="bryanla"
+   pageTitle="Understanding the Azure Active Directory Application Manifest | Microsoft Azure" description="Detailed coverage of the Azure Active Directory application manifest, which represents an application's identity configuration in an Azure AD tenant, and is used to facilitate OAuth authorization, consent experience, and more." services="active-directory" documentationCenter="" authors="bryanla"